JohnMWall/CS230_Final_Model/README.md

 When the script finishes, you should see a confusion matrix, as well as accuracy and micro F1 score printed out.
 Make sure that you check the indices of the classes when the program first runs, or the confusion matrix will not be interpretable.

 Warning: It is not recommended to run this on a local machine, as it is very power intensive and takes a long time.
 ####### To add/change performance metric calculations

 Open accuracy.py
-There you should see several functions such as confusion matrix, accuracy, and F1 score Make the changes that you'd like, then make sure to add a line invoking the function in trainmodel.py after the model runs.
+There you should see several functions such as confusion matrix, accuracy, and F1 score Make the changes that you'd like, then make sure to add a line invoking the function in trainmodel.py
 Note: Micro-F1 takes the F1 score as the dot product over all test classes as share_of_class_in_test_set * F1_score divided by the total number of non-zero test classes.
 This is because for certain distributions, classes will be included in the confusion matrix even though they don't appear in the test class, so needlessly detract from the F1 score.
 Performance